Rhode Island OSHA Training

 - For more on SHARP, see its website

-- For more details on illnesses and injuries related to the workplace, see Rhode Island Department of Health's online reports
+- For more details on illnesses and injuries related to the workplace, see the U.S. Department of Labor's online reports

 Offered through the American Safety Council, these courses can be completed on your time, stopped and resumed as often as you want.
 Choose from the courses below to learn more about OSHA training available for your area.